Super-Arrhenius temperature dependent viscosity due to liquid-liquid phase separation in the super-cooled Kob-Andersen model: Classification Scheme

 \subsection{Phase Diagram}

-WCNs have the capability to distinguish any combination of states by characterizing small and large local structure differences, such as liquid-crystal~\cite{Viet-1}, liquid-liquid~\cite{Viet-2} and liquid-gas.
-To demonstrate this, the well established gas-liquid binodal line for the Kob-Andersen model will be reconstructed and compared with those found in other literature ~\cite{Testard}.
+WCNs can distinguish any combination of states by characterizing small and large local structural differences, such as liquid-crystal~\cite{Viet-1}, liquid-liquid~\cite{Viet-2} and liquid-gas.
+To demonstrate this, the well established gas-liquid binodal line for the Kob-Andersen model is reconstructed and compared with those found in the literature ~\cite{Testard}.
 The same strategy will be extended to the liquid-liquid binodal.
 Normally, liquid phases are indistinguishable from each other by conventional order parameters such as density.
-Therefore, the utility of WCN as an order parameter can be demonstrated by the construction of the gas-liquid and liquid-liquid phase diagram within the enitre thermodynamic variable space.
+Therefore, the utility of WCN as an order parameter can be demonstrated by the construction of the gas-liquid and liquid-liquid phase diagrams within the entire thermodynamic variable space.

-The calculated Kob-Andersen gas-liquid binodal line using the WCN order parameter is compared with a literature one\cite{Testard}, which was constructed by using density as an order parameter in\ref{fig:5}.
-Each system is equilibrated at $T^{*}=2.0$ and quenched to target temperatures $T^{*}= \{ 1.15, 1.07, 1.0, 0.9, 0.8, 0.6\}$ with densities $\rho^{*} = \{0.4, 0.425, 0.445, 0.47, 0.5, 0.525\}$, respectively.
-After ten million time steps of equilibration, averaged WCNs are collected with $11$ frames spaced over a nanosecond.
-Gas and liquid particles are easily classified due to the large difference in their local structures, driven by the density dependent $g(r)$. \ref{fig:3} demonstrates this for a planar interface at $T^{*}=0.8$, $\rho^{*} = 0.5$.
-Gas and liquid state information obtained from the classification is used to obtain their average density for every system, which is then used to construct the gas-liquid binodal line.
-Not only can WCNs differentiate states from one another, but it can also be used to show interfacial particles for a well-defined interface between a gas-liquid coexistence.
+The calculated Kob-Andersen gas-liquid binodal line using the WCN order parameter was compared with a previous study~\cite{Testard}, which was constructed using density as an order parameter in\ref{fig:5}.
+Each system was equilibrated at $T^{*}=2.0$ and quenched to target temperatures $T^{*}= \{ 1.15, 1.07, 1.0, 0.9, 0.8, 0.6\}$ with densities $\rho^{*} = \{0.4, 0.425, 0.445, 0.47, 0.5, 0.525\}$, respectively.
+After ten million time steps of equilibration, the averaged WCNs were collected with $11$ frames spaced over a nanosecond.
+Gas and liquid particles are easily classified owing to the large difference in their local structures, driven by the density dependent $g(r)$. \ref{fig:3} demonstrates this for a planar interface at $T^{*}=0.8$, $\rho^{*} = 0.5$.
+The gas and liquid state information obtained from the classification was used to obtain the average density for every system, which was then used to construct the gas-liquid binodal line.
+Not only can WCNs differentiate states from one another, but they can also be used to show interfacial particles for a well-defined interface between a gas and liquid coexistence.